oflorez/HumanGenomeAssemblies/README.md

 **Making bed file for region of interest**

 To utlizer straglr tool to detect repeat, we need to create a bed file of region of interest and repeat sequence.

 For example, if we want to search repeat number between CLPTM1L exon7 and exon8, first we need to retrive sequence from UCSC genome browser or other similiar tools.

 In the browser, go to human genome 38 in UCSC genome browser: (https://genome.ucsc.edu/cgi-bin/hgGateway) and search gene of interest, for this exmaple, CLPTM1L.
-Zoom in to the exon7 and exon8 location, once located, the box on the top will tell
+Zoom in to the exon7 and exon8 location, once located, the box on the top will tell the chromosome location: `chr5:1330335-1331824`

+To get the repeat sequence, select `vuew` -> `DNA` -> and select `get DNA` and it will show the sequenec of this target region.